CarlosAndresd/f_abm/docs/Getting_Started.md

 ```

-To activate the conda virtual environment type `conda activate f_abm`, to deactivate it type `conda deactivate`.
+To activate the conda virtual environment type `conda activate f_abm_env`, to deactivate it type `conda deactivate`.

 ### Installation instructions with pip and venv